 Do you rely a lot on optimizing signals and are you ok with updating these manually over time?

-- Use either Optibot or the Optimal Sensitivity methods to find more precise signal settings.
+- Use the Optimal Sensitivity provided by the dashboard to find more precise signal settings.

 Do you completely dislike the process of adjusting signal settings altogether?

-- Use the Auto Pilot Confirmation Signal Settings toggle to allow the signals to adjust dynamically and work completely without settings.
+- Use the Autopilot sensitivity to allow the signals to adjust dynamically and work without the need of any user interaction.